trust-mfn-berlin/animals-as-objects/vault/help.style guide.md

 ### Monography
 Grzimek, Bernhard. _Flug ins Schimpansenland.
 Reise durch ein Stück Afrika von heute._ Stuttgart: Kosmos, 1955.
 [For pages, add colon after the year, e.g....1955: 98-99.]

+If repeated in very next footnote:

+Grzimek, 1955: 67.

 ### Anthology
 Gregory Kohlstedt, Sally.
 "Reflections on Zoo History".
 In _New Worlds, New Animals.
 From Menagerie to Zoological Park in the Nineteenth Century_, hg. von [ed. by] Robert J. Hoage, und [and] William A. Deiss.
 Baltimore: Johns Hopkins University Press, 1996: 3-7.